hariszaf/pema-tutorials/MDWAO_hands_on.md

       ```

-Now you just need to wait for PEMA to run your analysis.

-In the meanwhile you may have a thorough look on the [`parameters.tsv`](https://github.com/hariszaf/pema-mdawo/blob/main/my_analysis/parameters.tsv) file
-and all the parameters there.
+While you are waiting for your job to complete, you may have a thorough look on the [`parameters.tsv`](https://github.com/hariszaf/pema-mdawo/blob/main/my_analysis/parameters.tsv) file and all the parameters there.
 As already mentioned this is the key-bone of PEMA as it allows the user to
 specify exactly what it takes to tune the best way an analysis.

 We strongly suggest to visit the documentation sites of the tools invoked,
 for a thourough description of the parameters.

+That's it!
+Now you may check on your results - and maybe, based on those, run a new analysis to tune better your parameters!